-To give you an idea of the potential cost of a SCIF, if you’re building a SCIF less than 200 square feet, we would recommend budgeting a minimum of $1,000 per square foot (we’ve seen as high as $1,200).
-At the other end of the spectrum, if you’re building, say, 8,000 square feet, you can potentially expect the cost to fall below $300 per square foot (we’ve seen prices as low as $200).
+To give you an idea of the potential cost of a SCIF, if you’re building a SCIF less than 200 square feet, we would recommend budgeting a minimum of $1,500 per square foot (we’ve seen as high as $1,800).
+Prior to the pandemic, this budget would have likely been closer to $1,000 per square foot with $1,200 being the upper end of what we’ve seen.
+At the other end of the spectrum, if you’re building, say, 8,000 square feet, you can potentially expect the cost to fall below $400 per square foot.
+This is up from the $200-$300 we saw pre-pandemic.
 These numbers can be impacted by whether or not you are able to utilize existing MEP systems, as well as other program-driven needs, such as backup power requirements or redundant MEP systems.

 When comparing the cost per square foot, in most cases, standard T.I. construction will be the most cost-effective, provided that you’re not dealing with structural upgrades, asbestos abatement or any other extenuating circumstances.
 When it comes to new construction, roll-on modular is usually the least expensive, especially when adding a large amount of square footage.
 The third least expensive is the Conex box, though you’re constrained to a very small amount of customization.
 The most expensive solution, no matter the square footage, is panelized modular.
 Even though it’s the most expensive, it proves to be a great solution for some clients because it provides flexibility for the layout and the panels can be disassembled and relocated.